 These Alabama native plants give the most spectacular view when planted in large quantities.
 They are not only a great specimen to be planted but also have many additional uses.
 There are many benefits of native plants as they are more comfortable and better adapted to the soil than any other plant.

-Alabama Native plants need not only fewer fertilizers or pesticides but also less water.
+Alabama Native plants need not only less fertilizers or pesticides but also less water.
 If these plants are planted elsewhere, they might lack giving such incredible results and need more supervision and pampering.
 These beautiful Alabama Native plants can be easily found in some amazing botanical gardens like Kaul Wildflower Garden or Birmingham Botanical Gardens.